 Watch Fort Clinch video below to see highlights of this wonderful Florida State Park.

 MORE ABOUT THE BRICK FORTRESS

-Clinch was built in 1847 at the mouth of the St. Mary’s River for protection of Fernandina Harbor’s deepwater port.
+Fort Clinch was built in 1847 at the mouth of the St. Mary’s River (see aerial photo below) for protection of Fernandina Harbor’s deepwater port.
 Fort Clinch was a military post during the Civil War, Spanish-American War, and World War II.
 The fort is a third system fortification, and can be toured daily.
 From the park’s entrance at Atlantic Avenue in Fernandina Beach, it’s about a 3-mile drive through shady, wild tree canopy to reach the brick fortress.
-There’s plenty of parking, public restrooms, wooden dune walkovers to the beach, picnic areas with tables and barbeques.
-At just $6 a vehicle (2 to 8 people or $4 for a single driver) to enter the park (and $2 per person if you wish to tour the fort), it’s one of the best bargains in Florida for a day-vacation.
-Also, view or print out the official Fort Clinch State Park map.
+There’s plenty of parking, public restrooms and wooden dune walkovers to the beach.

-If you like camping, you are in for a real treat!
+If you like camping, you’re in for a real treat!
 Pitch a tent at Fort Clinch, or bring your RV for a campsite next to the Atlantic Ocean or by the Amelia River.
-The riverfront campground is lovely, a place where you’ll see spectacular sunsets from the riverbank and shrimp boats passing by.
-The Fort Clinch campground also offers a nice bathhouse facility — the park does a good job keeping it clean.
-Book online camping reservations at Fort Clinch via Reserve America.
+The riverfront campground is especially lovely, shaded by oak trees.
+A place where you’ll see spectacular sunsets from the riverbank and shrimp boats that often pass by.